Hammered Copper Strapping

 Avoid scrubbing or using abrasives on the outside of the bottom baffles, as this will remove the finish.

-How high should I mount my vent hood above my range?
+How high should I mount my vented range hood above my range/cooktop?

-The bottom edge of your vent hood should be approximately 30"-36" from the top of your range.
+The bottom edge of your range hood should be approximately 30"-36“ from the top of your range.

 What does listing mean?